RidwanWaheed/tweet-audits/TRADEOFFS.md

 | User Control | Explicit | Implicit |
 | Debugging | Easier | More complex |

-### Rationale
+### Why batch?

-Batch processing chosen for:
-- Alignment with learning objectives (focus on core patterns, not infrastructure)
-- Simpler implementation matches project scope
-- User has control over processing timing
-- Similar pattern proven successful in Python thesis project
-- No need for 24/7 server infrastructure
-- Natural fit for one-time archive analysis
+This is a learning project, and I wanted to focus on core Java/Spring patterns rather than infrastructure management.
+Batch processing also makes sense for the use case — analyzing Twitter archives is typically a one-time or occasional task, not something that needs 24/7 monitoring.

+I used a similar pattern in my Python thesis project (LLM classification with Ollama), and it worked well.
+The user has explicit control over when processing happens, which makes debugging easier and avoids the complexity of managing a server.

-Streaming appropriate for: Multi-user SaaS, real-time monitoring, enterprise environments with existing infrastructure.
+A streaming service would be the right call for multi-user SaaS platforms, real-time monitoring, or enterprise environments with existing infrastructure.

 ---

 ## 2. Rate Limiting Strategy

-**Decision:** Thread.sleep() with manual quota tracking
+I'm using **Thread.sleep()** with manual quota tracking instead of fancy rate limiter libraries.
-**Alternatives Considered:** Guava RateLimiter, Spring @Scheduled + Semaphore

 ### Comparison